Nomadblue/django-nomad-blog/docs/overview.rst

 A comment on categories model
 =============================

 This model is included to allow one -- and only one -- category for each blog post.
 I could have ommited this feature and delegated it to other parts such as django-tagging_.
 But first, all I needed when I was writing was one category to start up the blog quickly.
 And second, although I always try to keep my code clean and simple, I as well fancy the "batteries-included" concept Python and Django praise.
-So finally I included the model in the first version of this application for the sake of the former statements.
+So finally I included the model in the first version of this application.
 I don't think it'll annoy people implementing their own category system, theirs and this can cohabit smoothly.

 .. _django-tagging: http://code.google.com/p/django-tagging/